daqifi/daqifi-desktop/README.md

-# DAQifi Desktop
+# DAQiFi Desktop

-Windows desktop application (.NET) that is used to communicate with DAQifi hardware.
+Windows desktop application (.NET) that is used to communicate with DAQiFi hardware.

 ## Tech Stack